 A picture framer should know if the weight of a large finished frame will stress its corner joints.
 The bottom line is that large framed artworks need to be framed in mouldings with a wide profile so that the joints can be robustly secured with additional pins.

 The type of wood also plays into it.
 Some softwood mouldings are not sturdy enough to support lateral movement when handling a large framed artwork and can result in the corner pins failing.

 Lastly, the glass width must also be considered.
 There is a considerable difference in weight between 3 mills and 5 mills glass which can greatly impact the overall sturdiness of a frame.

-If the framer doesn’t know his/her Picasso’s from his Shane Clark’s, whoever he is, you should avoid their service!
-Leaving the framer with a valuable work of art when you are unsure they know its value, is asking for trouble.
-Most professional picture framers should have dedicated insurance cover for the storage of valuable artworks, but if in doubt it is best to ask.
+If a framer doesn’t know his/her Picasso’s from his Shane Clark’s, whoever Picasso is, you should avoid their service!
+Handing a valuable work of art to a picture framer when the picture framer doesn’t know its value, is asking for trouble.
+Most professional Picture framers should have insurance to cover the storage of valuable artworks, but if in doubt it is best to ask.

 To test your framer let them lead you.
 If they seem confident with the framing language, if they talk about a mount card’s colour being too cool or overpowering, or make constructive comments about an artwork, or enquire about where the artwork will hang, you are probably in safe hands.